VidHarm: A Clip Based Dataset for Harmful Content Detection: Results

-Here models pretrained on the larger dataset Kinetics-400 to models training from scratch on the proposed dataset are cocmpared.
+\parsection{Pretraining} Here models pretrained on the larger dataset Kinetics-400 to models training from scratch on the proposed dataset are compared.
 It can be sen that for both modalities, pretraining gives a large boost in performance.

 \parsection{Class Balanced Sampling} Class balanced sampling greatly increases performance.
 Furthermore, pretraining and class balanced sampling combined gives additive performance boosts, and hence are well used together.